ProblemSolving2022/String/README.md

 # String

-It is string problem solving repository which solved any string problems.
+It is string problem solving repository which solved any string, string buffer and string builder problems.

 Rules:
 1. Solve each problem by creating a new class